Bringing great people together to tackle big health issues from different perspectives

 Our strategy focuses on improving the health of people living in urban, deprived and diverse areas.
 Our work in the London boroughs of Lambeth and Southwark contributes to our overall learning and understanding of the drivers and contributors of urban health.

 We’re keen to share the insights we gain from our programmes across London and further afield with comparable cities that face the same urban health challenges.
+Find out more about how we're working to tackle complex health issues in urban areas.

 We work in partnership with Guy’s and St Thomas’ NHS Foundation Trust to provide exceptional care and a world-class environment for patients and staff in Guy's, St Thomas' and the Evelina Children's Hospital, as well as in community health centres across the boroughs.
 We help our hospitals and community sites to provide exceptional healthcare, through supporting a world-class environment for patients and staff alike.